 There are certain tuck shop favourites that simply never lose their appeal; homemade fudge, toffee apples, snowballs, milk arrowroot ‘faces’ to name a few.

 Pink and white Coconut Ice has particular resonance in my family.
 My oldest brother was in infant school in the 1940’s and he arrived home one day telling Mum there had been a tuck shop.
 No doubt the children had been advance warning, but Kenny did not appear to have taken it in; ‘ All the other kids bought lollies, but I didn’t have any money’, he said bravely.
 Poor Mum felt terrible; ‘Oh dear, that’s dreadful Kenny, you should have told me there was going to be one.’
 Yes, Kenny said, ‘ They had snowballs, and toffees, …….and do you know what Mum? (bursting into tears) They had pink and white lollies!’

 My own favourite were those rock hard toffees in paper patty pans.
 They lasted for hours.

-The best value for pocket money
+Surely these were the best value for pocket money.

 We used to make the hard toffees from a recipe in the CWA cookery book.